vitalab/vitalab.github.io/article/_posts/2020-05-01-lossLandscape.md

 # Conclusion

-With this visualization method, the authors came to validate the following statements
+With this visualization method, the authors came to validate the following statements:

 * as networks become **very deep**, neural loss landscapes go from almost convex to very chaotic.
 Also, chaotic landscape = poor trainability and large generalization error
 * **residual connections** (ResNet, wideResNet, etc) and **skip connections** (DenseNet) enforces smooth landscapes
 * **Sharp loss landscape** = large generalization error.
 * **Flat loss landscape** = low generalization error.
-* the widht of the global minima is **inversely proportional to batch size**.
+* the width of the global minima is **inversely proportional to batch size**.